camel-tooling/vscode-camelk/docs/content/multiple-parameters.md

 ## Creating a new Camel K Integration task configuration with multiple parameters

-Though the simple "Start Apache Camel K Integration" menu works well for simple cases, you can use a Task for more complex integrations.
+Though the simple "Deploy Integration with Apache Camel K" menu works well for simple cases, you can use a Task for more complex integrations.
 When the Camel K integration requires more configuration, you can set that up using a Task.

 To create a new Task, you have a few options.